Your Answered Questions about Passive House

 As a rule a passive house needs

-only a small heating installation, one, which is not longer important and no longer
+only a small heating installation, one, which is not longer

 expensive at all.
 But it isn’t a ‘zero heating energy house’.
-The remaining

-energy requirement for heating is so small, however, that it does not hurt –
+energy requirement for heating is so small, however, that it

-not the wallet and not the environment, it’s less than 10% what existing
+not the wallet and not the environment, it’s less than 10%

 buildings use in average.
-Yes, a passive house (as a rule) has heating.
+Yes, a passive house (as a rule)

 4. A PH is always rather